ModalityDance/Omni-R1/README.md

 We instantiate this paradigm with Omni-R1, a two-stage SFT+RL framework featuring perception alignment loss and perception reward, thereby enabling functional image generation.
 Additionally, we introduce Omni-R1-Zero, which eliminates the need for multimodal annotations by bootstrapping step-wise visualizations from text-only reasoning data.

 ### 🪐 Key Features
+> [!IMPORTANT]
+> Faster Evaluation & RL Rollouts with vLLM.
+Our evaluation and RL rollout pipelines are accelerated by vLLM, which can significantly reduce inference time of large-scale sampling and long rollouts.

 🧭 **Two-stage training pipeline**
-PeSFT introduces perception alignment loss during SFT, and PeRPO applies a perception reward during RL to enable functional image generation.
+PeSFT introduces perception alignment loss during SFT, and PeRPO applies a perception reward during RL to enhance functional image generation.

 🌌 **Two training regimes under different supervision**
 Omni-R1 uses multimodal interleaved supervision, while Omni-R1-Zero bootstraps step-wise visualizations from text-only reasoning data.

-🧩 **Benchmark (Omni-Bench + vLLM eval)**
+🧩 **Benchmark**
 Includes Omni-Bench data and a vLLM-based evaluation script that runs inference efficiently and saves predictions in JSONL format.